Janny Scott: Journalism

 After applying to 72 newspapers, she became a reporter for The Record, in Bergen County, New Jersey.
 After five years there, she landed a job with The Los Angeles Times San Diego desk.
 She moved to California; being there was a new experience for her, and she loved everything about it.
 Scott met her husband there, "a surfer—a real Southern California guy."
 She was later transferred to the Los Angeles office, where she covered medicine and politics.
 Later, with her husband and two children, she moved to New York City and their New York desk.
 While in New York she left the L.A.
 Times and joined The New York Times where she worked 14 years (1994–2008) as a reporter on the metropolitan desk and the culture desk, covering race, class, and demographic changes.

-Scott contributed to the "most striking feature" of NYT's coverage of 9/11.
+Scott contributed to the "most striking feature" of the NYT's coverage of 9/11.
 Working with Christine Kay, a metro desk editor, she proposed the idea of writing essays about the individuals lost in the attack.
 Enlisting her colleagues, Scott got the project started three days after the attack.
 This led to 2310 thumbnail profiles that appeared in the NYT for months, and later collected in a 555-page book, Portraits of Grief.
 The style of each essay was impressionistic rather than a telegraphic obituary style.
 This was needed to help the readers see the victims as real people.